bernaferrari/ChangeDetection/README.md

 ### Features

 This app contains four screens:
-* a list of websites that are currently being tracked.
+* A list of websites that are currently being tracked.
-* a detail view, that allows the user to compare the current website version with previous versions.
+* A detail view, that allows the user to compare the current website version with previous versions.
-* a settings view, that allows user to toggle auto-sync on/off and configure what is required for a sync to occur.
+* A settings view, that allows user to toggle auto-sync on/off and configure what is required for a sync to occur.
-* an about screen, with contact information.
+* An about screen, with contact information.

 For clarity, unless otherwise noted, I'll ignore the *settings* and *about* on most of this README; I will pretend the app has two views, the main list and the details view.